Alfred0404/grades_notifier/README.md

 # 🗒️ ECE Grades Extractor

-Python scripts to automatically extract and track your grades from the ECE student portal.
+Python scripts to automatically extract and track your grades from the ECE student website.

 # ⚙️ Features